 Glyphosate comes in many forms, including an acid and several salts.
 These can be either solids or an amber-colored liquid.
 There are over 750 products containing glyphosate for sale in the United States.

 Glyphosate is a non-selective herbicide, meaning it will kill most plants.
 It prevents the plants from making certain proteins that are needed for plant growth.
 Glyphosate stops a specific enzyme pathway, the shikimic acid pathway.
-The shikimic acid pathway is found only in plants and some microorganisms.
+The shikimic acid pathway is necessary for plants and some microorganisms.

 You can be exposed to glyphosate if you get it on your skin, in your eyes or breathe it in when you are using it.
 You might swallow some glyphosate if you eat or smoke after applying it without washing your hands first.
 You may also be exposed if you touch plants that are still wet with spray.
 Glyphosate isn't likely to vaporize after it is sprayed.